nsuurmey/land-of-eem-character-sheets/README.md

 A Discord bot for play-by-post *Land of Eem* games.
 Stores character sheets and displays each as a card (embed + buttons) in chat.
 Players tap buttons to roll; results post publicly so the GM adjudicates.
 Only the GM can edit stats.

+## The Game Land of Eem

+Land of Eem is a whimsical fantasy tabletop roleplaying game about adventurers exploring the strange ruins and stories of a forgotten age.

+It was created by Ben Costa and James Parks, the team behind Rickety Stitch and the Gelatinous Goo and Dungeoneer Adventures.

+The game blends wonder, humor, and classic adventure in a setting often described as “Lord of the Rings meets The Muppets.”

+To learn more, visit the official site at landofeem.com.

 ## Features

 - Character sheets stored in SQLite, displayed as gold Discord embeds